Skip to main content

 • UI: click on the settings tab for a given project

-This way you have one less command to type.
 The underlying mechanism remains the same as with manually cloning a repository, which is described in the next section.

 Cloning a public repo